 In most cases, hackers will use a translation machine or spellchecker when crafting phishing messages.
 These apps can give the right words with accuracies close to 100, but they do not necessarily arrange the words into the proper context.

 However, despite the channel or techniques through which phishing emails are presented, they will always contain a payload.
-All phishing emails are embedded with links to bogus websites or infected attachments, which prompts you to download.
+All phishing emails are embedded with links to bogus websites or infected attachments, prompting you to download them.